sbidy/wiz_light/README.md

 One short note: If you have multible (>5) bulb connected to the HASS, please try to bring all online if you restart the HASS service/container.
 Becuase on older HASS version the startup can be slowed down if multible bulbs are offline.
+There is an issue with bulb when these are offline on start up and swichted on if HASS is started.
+The bulbs will stay in "not available" and not switch to available.
+This seems so be a bug in some HASS versions (0.114).

 There are changes in the bulb detection function.
 I can't test all possible bulb types in real because I have only two of them :wink:.